- Doctor Specialist

 The shoulder joint is the most mobile joint in the body and allows the arm to move in many directions.
 This ability to move makes the joint inherently unstable and also makes the shoulder the most often dislocated joint in the body.

 In the shoulder joint, the head of the humerus (upper arm bone) sits in the glenoid fossa, an extension of the scapula, or shoulder blade.
 Because the glenoid fossa (fossa = shallow depression) is so shallow, other structures within and surrounding the shoulder joint are needed to maintain its stability.
 Within the joint, the labrum (a fibrous ring of cartilage) extends from the glenoid fossa and provides a deeper receptacle for the humeral head.
 The capsule tissue that surrounds the joint also helps maintain stability.
-The rotator cuff muscles and the tendons that move the shoulder provide a significant amount of protection for the shoulder joint.
+The rotator cuff muscles and the tendons that move the shoulder provide a significant amount of protection and stability for the shoulder joint.

 Dislocations of the shoulder occur when the head of the humerus is forcibly removed from its socket in the glenoid fossa.
 It's possible to dislocate the shoulder in many different directions, and a dislocated shoulder is described by the location where the humeral head ends up after it has been dislocated.
-Ninety percent or more of shoulder dislocations are anterior dislocations, meaning that the humeral head has been moved to a position in front of the joint.
+Ninety-five percent or more of shoulder dislocations are anterior dislocations, meaning that the humeral head has been moved to a position in front of the joint.
 Posterior dislocations are those in which the humeral head has moved backward toward the shoulder blade.
 Other rare types of dislocations include luxatio erecta, an inferior dislocation below the joint, and intrathoracic, in which the humeral head gets stuck between the ribs.